simonhamp/cronikl/README.md

 Then run `cp .env.example .env && php artisan key:generate` to create your `.env` file and generate an application key.

+Run `php artisan native:install` to install the NativePHP dependencies

+Run `npm install` to install the nodejs dependencies.

+Run `npm run build` to build the assets.

 ### Booting the dev build

 Run `php artisan native:serve` to start the application.